 • Executive Council member, AARP Georgia

-- Board of directors, the Alabama Press Association and the Alabama Associated Press Media Editors
+• Board of directors, Alabama Press Association and the Alabama Associated Press Media Editors

 • Vice president, HMBC Development Foundation, a Community Development Corporation serving the Centennial Hill area of Montgomery, AL

-• Spelman College Board of Trustees, 19 years.
-Committee leadership: Student Affairs, Board Affairs, Community Service.
-Established endowed scholarship for students pursuing journalism careers
+• Spelman College Board of Trustees, member, 19 years.
+Leadership positions: Student Affairs, Board Affairs, Community Service.

-• Service on journalism advisory boards for the following universities — Alabama State University, Auburn University, Savannah State University, Virginia Commonwealth University, Kiplinger Program in Public Affairs Journalism at the University of Ohio.
+• Served on journalism advisory boards for the following universities — Alabama State University, Auburn University, Savannah State University, Virginia Commonwealth University, Kiplinger Program in Public Affairs Journalism at the University of Ohio.

 • Co-founder and chair, National Association of Minority Multicultural Executives

-• Accrediting Committee, Accrediting Council on Education in Journalism and Mass Communications Accreditation site visits: Jackson State University, Hampton University, San Diego State University
+• Accrediting Committee, Accrediting Council on Education in Journalism and Mass Communications Accreditation site (ACEJMC).
+Site visits: Jackson State University, Hampton University, San Diego State University, Nicholls State University

 • Board of directors, Capital City Club, Montgomery, AL